LightShip - A Smaller-stack Drupal 8 Starter Theme

 What seem like developer conveniences now can cause major headaches in a year, or three years, when someone needs to jump back into the front-end to adjust a few lines of CSS (I'm looking at you, Compass, Foundation, Bourbon/Neat, etc.).
 And as Jeremy Keith recently wrote, requiring excessively complex build tools is a form of gatekeeping.

 So finally, I stopped complaining and, together with the DevCollab team, we made our own ready-to-customize sub-theme of Classy.
-Our Drupal 8 starter theme is called LightShip, and we shared it on GitHub so that others can use it, too.
+Our Drupal 8 starter theme is called LightShip, and we shared it on Drupal.org.

 LightShip does use Sass, but the development tools to support Sass are as light as we could make them, so if you prefer to write vanilla CSS, they should be fairly straightforward to remove.
 The theme has some Sass mixins and structured partials that you can modify, remove, or rearrange.
 It's only got three gulp tasks: compile Sass, watch Sass, and delete compiled CSS, with sourcemaps for debugging.
 Other than that, it's ready for you to write CSS.

-So, to recap, LightShip is on GitHub, and it's main features include:
+So, to recap, LightShip is on Drupal.org, and its main features include:

 - It's a fully customizable sub-theme of Drupal 8 core's Classy theme, leveraging the good accessibility work that's gone into core;